syncfusion-content/maui-docs/MAUI/ProgressBar/Segments.md

 {% highlight c# %}

-// Using linear progress bar.
+// Using the linear progress bar.

 SfLinearProgressBar linearProgressBar = new SfLinearProgressBar();
 linearProgressBar.Progress = 25;
 linearProgressBar.SegmentCount = 4;
 this.Content = linearProgressBar;

-// Using circular progress bar.
+// Using the circular progress bar.

 SfCircularProgressBar circularProgressBar = new SfCircularProgressBar();
 circularProgressBar.Progress = 25;